Contributing#

 You can also contribute to the documentation.
 If you find some parts that are not explained enough or uncleared, you can complete or improve the documentation.

-Once you have forked the package on your device, you have to install Sphinx to generate the HTML output
+Once you have forked the package on your device (cf. How to contribute), you have to install Sphinx to generate the HTML output

 pip install sphinx